 Most doctors provide commendable medical care to their patients.
-However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor of his or her background, education, and training in a given community.
+However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor.
+The doctors background, education, and training in a given community are all factors.
 In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical malpractice may be warranted.

-Medical negligence (also commonly called medical malpractice) can take many forms including failed or delayed diagnosis of a condition, diagnostic errors, failure to obtain consent to treatment, patient identification mistakes, medication errors, failing to warn the patient of the risks of a particular treatment, careless surgical procedures, etc.
+Medical negligence (also commonly called medical malpractice) can take many forms.
+These can include failed or delayed diagnosis of a condition, diagnostic errors, and failure to obtain consent to treatment.
+Patient identification mistakes, medication errors and careless surgical procedures are also included.
+Failing to warn the patient of the risks of a particular treatment is also considered medical negligence.